Monroe Capital Corporation (MRCC) Bundle

 Monroe Capital Corporation's Leadership

-- Theodore L. Koenig: Chairman of the Board and Chief Executive Officer
+- Theodore L. Koenig: Serves as Chairman and Chief Executive Officer.
+He also founded Monroe Capital LLC in 2004.

-- Aaron D. Peck: Chief Financial Officer and Chief Investment Officer
+- Mick Solimene: Holds the dual role of Chief Financial Officer and Chief Investment Officer.

 Monroe Capital Corporation (MRCC) Mission and Values